apigee-labs/rapier/README.md

                 property: owner
                 multiplicity: 0:1

-This API defines a single resource at the URL `/dog-tracker` whose type is `To_do_list`.
+This API defines a single resource at the URL `/dog-tracker` whose type is `Dog_tracker`.
 In the relationships section, you can see that each `Dog_tracker` has properties called `dogs` and `people` that point to the Dogs and Persons that are tracked.
 The value of each of these will be a URL that points to a Collection resource that contains information on each Dog or Property.
-You can POST to either of these collections to create new \[records for\] Dogs or Persons.
-From the `query_paths` property of `Dog-tracker` we know that these Collections can also be accessed at `/dog-tracker/dogs` and `/dog-tracker/people` respectively.
+You can POST to either of these collections to create new \[resources for\] Dogs or Persons.
+From the `well_known_URLs` and `query_paths` properties of `Dog-tracker` we know that these Collections can also be accessed at `/dog-tracker/dogs` and `/dog-tracker/people` respectively.

 The API also defines a relationship between Dogs and Persons, which is called owner on one side and dogs on the other.
 The 'owner' property is settable on each Dog - this is in fact the only way to change which Person owns a Dog.
 When a Dog is created by POSTing to `/dog-tracker/dogs`, the owner may be set.
 If a Dog is POSTed to the `dogs` Collection of a specific